Mizrakjian/advent-of-code/aoc_2020/README.md

 ## Day 2: Password Philosophy
 Pretty simple filtering.
 Left some earlier code in comments, and reworked to match my new init(), part_1(), part_2() format.

+## Day 3: Toboggan Trajectory
+Count trees on a repeating ASCII mountain.
+Although I was tempted to put the trees into a set to check for count/collisions, it felt better to leave the data as a list of strings instead.